jonnor/ESC-CNN-microcontroller/report/report.md

 These sensor networks enable continuous logging of the sound pressure level, measured in Decibel (dB SPL) over a reference pressure level (typically \num{20e-6}\si{Pa} ).
-Since the sound pressure level is continiously varying, it is summarized over a specified time-period using Equivalent Continious Sound Level ($L_{eq}$).
+Since the sound pressure level is continuously varying, it is summarized over a specified time-period using Equivalent Continuous Sound Level ($L_{eq}$).
-Typical measurement resolution are per-minute, per second or per 125ms.
+Typical measurement resolution are per-minute, per second or per 125 ms.
 Measurements often use A-weighting to approximate the sensitivity of the human ear at different frequencies.
 In Europe sound level sensors are designed to specifications of IEC 61672-1 Sound Level Meters[@IECSoundLevelMeters], and the standard for North America is ANSI S1.4[@ANSISoundLevelMeters].